monads

 So let’s remember first what’s a functor:

-1. It is a wrapper object to contain our data2. had a map function to iterate over its own data3. preserves identity4. can be composable
+- had a map function to iterate over its own data

 But functors by themselves aren’t compelling, because they’re not expected to